mokyen/okyensourcesoftware/invariance.md

 ## But what about when my invariants or data change?

+One potential critique of these guidelines for choosing a struct versus a class is that public member functions provide an interface that isolates the private data members from the users of that object.
+If I have a class with a getter, I can change the type of that private data without modifying calls to the getter as long as the return type remains the same.
+If a struct is used and the data members are manipulated directly, any change to the types of those data members impacts the struct's consumer.
+Additionally, if a struct is used and we need to introduce an invariance for the private data (which would necessitate a switch from a struct to a class), then we'll also have to modify all the callers.
+Using a class is less likely to cause the callers of its member functions to change.

-One of the concerns that can arise from choosing to put data into a struct instead of a class with getters and setters is that those methods provide an interface that insulates callers if the underlying data needs to change.
-I agree that this not only can but absolutely *will* happen at some point.
-However, I think a couple of things can serve as protections.
-First, [DMI](dmi.md) gives guidance that keeps the scope of data small, meaning that the scope of changes will also be small.
-Second, changing from setting a variable directly to calling a getter or setter is a minor refactor.
+I agree that this is definitely a tradeoff.
+I think a couple of things can serve to minimize the impact of these scenarios.
+First, [DMI](dmi.md) gives guidance that keeps the scope of data small, meaning that the scope of updates when objects change will also be small.
+Second, changing from setting a variable directly to calling a getter or setter when a new invariance is introduced is a minor refactor.
 Third, the placement of data is often just a best guess at first, so the location, type, etc. of data is likely to change over time anyway.
-The setter/getter interface is also fluid in the first implementation.
-Modern IDEs continue to make this easier, and the introduction of AI will only continue this trend.
+The setter/getter interface is also fluid early in development.
+Modern IDEs significantly simplify these types of refactors, and the introduction of AI will only continue this trend.

 ## Conclusion

-Invariance is an important concept that can serve as a guidance in the designing and implementing code.
-It's integral to [DMI](dmi.md), so check out that blog to learn more about how to invariance is applied in DMI to fulfill the Single Responsibility and Open-Closed Principles!
+Invariance is an important concept that can serve as guidance in designing and implementing code.
+It's integral to [DMI](dmi.md), so check out that blog to learn more about how invariance is applied in DMI to fulfill the Single Responsibility and Open-Closed Principles!